Colorado State University-Pueblo – Darius Allen

 Presented by the Manheim Touchdown Club

-MANHEIM, Pa. – Colorado State University-Pueblo defensive end Darius Allen has been named the 2013 recipient of the Gene Upshaw Division II Lineman of the Year Award presented by the Manheim Touchdown Club, projected coordinator Don Harris announced on Monday.
+MANHEIM, Pa. – For the second year in a row, Colorado State University-Pueblo defensive end Darius Allen has been named the recipient of the Gene Upshaw Division II Lineman of the Year Award presented by the Manheim Touchdown Club, projected coordinator Don Harris announced on Monday.

 The Upshaw Award is presented annually to the top NCAA Division II junior or senior offensive or defensive lineman in the nation.
 Sports information directors from each of the football-playing Division II institutions comprise the voters.

 As a recipient of the Gene Upshaw Award, Allen receives a trophy in the likeness of Upshaw and recognition at the Manheim Touchdown Club’s annual banquet in May.
-The winner of the award generally receives an automatic invitation to participate in the East/West Shrine Game and the NFLPA All-Star Game but because Allen is a junior, he is not eligible to participate in the postseason all-star games.
+The winner of the award receives an automatic invitation to participate in the East/West Shrine Game and the NFLPA All-Star Game.
+Both games will be played on January 19.

 Gene Upshaw Award finalists have achieved success at the highest level.
-Previous winners Joe Long (Wayne State, 2011) and Brandon Fusco (Slippery Rock, 2010) are currently on NFL rosters.
-2012 finalists David Baas (Missouri Western State), Manase Foketi (West Texas A&M), Ryan Schraeder (Valdosta State) and Ryan Jensen are all currently playing in the NFL.
+Previous winner Brandon Fusco (Slippery Rock, 2010) as well as 2013 finalist Matt Armstrong (Grand Valley State), and 2012 finalists David Baas (Missouri Western State), Manase Foketi (West Texas A&M), Ryan Schraeder (Valdosta State) and Ryan Jensen are all currently on NFL rosters.

 Don Harris, Manheim Touchdown Club